iriusrisk/nessus-java-client/README.md

 nessus-java-client
 ==================

-A minimal Java client for the Nessus XML RPC interface
+A Java client to the Nessus scanner's XML RPC interface</h2>
 The API is divided into a ScanClient and a ReportClient which both extend BaseClient.

 Install